rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 Before doing this. make sure you did set the hostname of your Raspberry Pi through `raspi-config`.
 Note: to successfully send email, the domain you set must exist as a valid DNS entry.
 Otherwise some email servers will reject your emails.
 If your Raspberry won't answer to no domain, let as is but make sure while setting up exim4 to hide local mail name with **an existing domain**.

-Make sur to disable `/var/log` from being in RAM since Exim4 needs `/var/log/exim4/mainlog` to exist, even after a reboot.
+Make sure to disable `/var/log` from being in RAM since Exim4 needs `/var/log/exim4/mainlog` to exist, even after a reboot.

 This is pretty convient as some programs still prefer to send emails, such as `cron`.
 Normally, Exim4 comes pre-installed with Debian.
 If not, do `apt install exim4`.
 Then: